shortdoom/gh-fake-analyzer/README.md

 # Github Profile Analyzer

-Download and analyze profile data of any user or organization on GitHub.
-A reconnaissance tool for OSINT/security community, use to inspect for dark patterns in potential bot/scammer/blackhat/fake-employee type of accounts.
+Download and analyze profile data for any GitHub user or organization.
+This reconnaissance tool is designed for the OSINT/security community, enabling the inspection of potential bot, scammer, blackhat, or fake employee accounts for dark patterns (see, [Malicious GitHub Accounts](#malicious-github-accounts))

 ### Install